Juris-M/citeproc-cite-service/make-data/README.md

   ]
 ```

-If courts are described in the spreadsheet that cannot be found in the LRR record of the jurisdiction, contact the Jurism data manager (Frank Bennett) to request an extension to the jurisdiction data.
+If courts are described in the spreadsheet that cannot be found in the
+LRR record of the jurisdiction, contact the back-end data manager to
+request an extension to the jurisdiction data.

 ## Preparing a court jurisdiction map